 Shepherd's Pie is one meal that both my husband and I can have for days on end and never grow tired of eating.
 I mean, creamy mashed potatoes on top of ground beef and tender veggies in a lip-smacking sauce — what's not to love?!

 The only reason that we don't make it more often is because (let's be honest here) it's kind of a production to make.
 As in, an afternoon-consuming production that leaves my kitchen looking rather storm tossed by the end.
 Some weekends, I enjoy this production.
 Others, not so much.

 You guys, this recipe is fast, easy, and most importantly, delicious.
 It also leaves a minimum number of pots and pans to clean, and that gets a thumbs up in my book.
-Please allow me to tell you all about it, as well as about Coco’s awesome new book!

 How to Make Shepherd's Pie in a Pressure Cooker

 When I first came across this recipe, I was puzzled.
 Maybe I hadn't had my coffee yet, but I imagined tossing ground beef, veggies, and a few whole potatoes into the Instant Pot and then lifting off the lid to reveal a table-ready Shepherd's Pie topped with mashed potatoes.